-The LLS Act provides that the Minister may make a PNF Code of Practice only with concurrence from the Minister administering the BC Act and the Minister administering Part
+The LLS Act provides that the Minister administering Part 5B of the LLS Act may make a PNF Code of Practice only with concurrence from the Minister administering the BC Act and the Minister administering Part 5A of the LLS Act.
+The Minister is also required to consult with the Minister administering Part 7A of the FM Act.